shjee-afridi/animediscordbot/README.md

 ---

-**🌟 Ready to supercharge your anime/hentai Discord server?
+**🌟 Ready to supercharge your anime Discord server?
 Join the AnimeDiscord.com network today and start growing your community like never before!**

 **👉 [Get Started at AnimeDiscord.com](https://www.animediscord.com/) 👈**

 ---

-*This bot is the official companion to AnimeDiscord.com and HentaiDiscord.com - the web's premier anime and hentai Discord server directories.*
+*This bot is the official companion to AnimeDiscord.com - the web's premier anime Discord server directories.*